 A couple years ago I decided I didn’t just want to homeschool, I also wanted to travel.
 I mean, what better way to give my little guy amazing learning experiences than setting out to see the world?
 It was then that I began my research on roadschooling.

 I know from experience that making the leap to roadschooling can be pretty intimidating.
-I imagine this is especially true if you haven’t been homeschooling already.
+I imagine this is especially true if you haven’t been homeschooling already and are already drowning in figuring out logistics and choosing curriculum and homeschool supplies.

 For me, the intimidating part wasn’t so much the schooling part of roadschooling.
 After all, I’ve had a good deal of experience with homeschooling.
 Instead, it was the “road” bit I had hang-ups with—that is, the travel aspect of it all.
 I wanted to ensure I was doing everything legally.
 At first, the “right” way to do things wasn’t all that clear to me.